CATALYST

 Most guests will enter the Denver Museum of Nature & Science through the north entrance.
 (Photo/ Rick Wicker)

-While there's just too many cool things to do at the Museum on a hot summer day, it makes sense to take a second to plan your arrival.
+While there's just too many cool things to do at the Museum, it makes sense to take a second to plan your arrival.
 For those getting here by car, please note that the East Wing in under construction and so parking is a bit more limited than normal.

 Learn more: East Wing Project